sriyan-madugula-um/Fake_News_Model/README.md

 Fine-tuned the BERT model, utilized GPU acceleration for training, and optimized hyperparameters to enhance model performance.

 Testing accuracy of 98%.

+What's next:
+1. Test for training data leaks or any other indicators of overfitting
+2. Add a confusion matrix and perform cross-validation tests